 BIG HIT uses two state-of-the-art proton exchange membrane (PEM) electrolysers.
 The Shapinsay electrolyser is 1MW capacity and Eday electrolyser is 0.5MW capacity, both located close to the renewable generation assets.
 The hydrogen acts as an energy-storage medium which can later be converted back into heat and power for buildings and vessels in Kirkwall harbour, as well as the fuel for the operation of zero-emission hydrogen vehicles in and around Kirkwall.

 These two PEM electrolysers will produce about 50 tonnes of hydrogen each year from constrained renewables.
 This ‘zero carbon’ hydrogen can be used to heat local buildings, and will also be transported by sea ferry to Kirkwall in 5 hydrogen tube-trailers.
-In Kirkwall a 75 kW hydrogen fuel cell will supply heat and power for several harbour buildings, a marina and 3 ferries (when docked) in Kirkwall.
-And finally, a hydrogen refuelling station in Kirkwall will fuel the 10 Symbio hydrogen fuel cell road vehicles.
+In Kirkwall a 75 kW hydrogen fuel cell supplies heat and power for several harbour buildings, a marina and 3 ferries (when docked) in Kirkwall.
+And finally, the new hydrogen refuelling station in Kirkwall fuels the 5 Symbio hydrogen fuel cell road vehicles for Orkney Islands Council.

 BIG HIT will demonstrate the Orkney Islands of Scotland as a replicable Hydrogen Territory, using curtailed renewable energy generated locally to produce hydrogen which can then be used as a clean energy vector to store and use valuable energy for local applications.
 The hydrogen will be used near to the point of production on Eday and Shapinsay wherever possible.